Hrabal/TemPy/make_an_app/base_files.md

     config.py
 ```

-We'll add one empty file that will contain or database models:
+We'll add one empty file that will contain our database models:
 ```shell
 (venv)$ touch models.py
 ```